naivomah3/ml-deep-learning/README.md

 # Transition towards Data Science
-A repository for practical data science algorithms and use cases during my transition towards DS.
+A repository for practical data science algorithms and use cases I have faced along my transition towards DS.